-- Environmental Factors These factors create demand and provide resources.
-Analysis of these factors presents the question "Do they provide enough resources to pay for the demands they create?". - Organizational Factors- Responses of the government to changes in environmental factors.
-Examples include increasing or reducing services, raising or lower taxes, etc. Analysis of these factors presents the question "Do legislative policies and management practices provide the opportunity and flexibility to make the appropriate response to changes in the environment?"

-• Financial factors- Analysis of these factors presents the question "Is government paying the full cost of operating without postponing costs to a future period when revenues may not be available to pay these costs?"
+- Organizational Factors- Responses of the government to changes in environmental factors.
+Examples include increasing or reducing services, raising or lowering taxes, etc. Analysis of these factors addresses the question "Do legislative policies and management practices provide the opportunity and flexibility to make the appropriate response to changes in the environment?" - Financial factors Analysis of these factors addresses the question "Is government paying the full cost of operating without postponing costs to a future period when revenues may not be available to pay these costs?"